iomesh/docs/docs/volume-operations/snapshot-restore-and-clone.md

 ### Restoring VolumeSnapshot

+Restoring a PV snapshot means creating a PVC with specifying `dataSource` referencing to the target snapshot.

 通过创建 PVC 来恢复一个 volumesnapshot

 You can restore a PV snapshot by creating a PVC with specifying the `dataSource` field referencing to the target snapshot.